 If you are planning a trip to Prague, you will want to handle the usuals in advance.
-Research the attractions you are wanting to visit.
+Research the attractions and your Czech Republic itinerary.
 Look for as many reviews as possible written from people who live in the part of the world as you.

 While Prague is similar to all the other major cities throughout its region, it’s also completely different from anywhere else you have ever been.
 There are more places than you can count that you need to make sure you visit, especially if you have doubts on ever being able to return.
 Here are a couple of things about Prague you will need to keep in mind that you may have been unaware of:

 First of all, contrary to what you may believe, spending three days in Prague is actually more than reasonable on the bank account compared to other tourist cities throughout Europe.
 You may be surprised at how affordable a night on the town is, compared to places like Paris, London, or Rome.